Section Six: Elections and Referendums

 Meaning of "election period":

-For a parliamentary general election, this period begins with the announcement of the dissolution of Parliament.
+For a parliamentary general election, this period begins with the dissolution of Parliament.
 For a parliamentary by-election, this period begins with the issuing of a writ or on such earlier date as is notified in the London Gazette.
 For the Scottish Parliament elections and National Assembly for Wales elections, the period begins with the dissolution of the Scottish Parliament or the National Assembly for Wales as appropriate or, in the case of a by-election, with the date of the occurrence of a vacancy.
 For the Northern Ireland Assembly, the London Assembly and for local government elections, it is the last date for publication of notices of the election.
 For European parliamentary elections, it is the last date for publication of the notice of election, which is 25 days before the election.
 In all cases the period ends with the close of the poll.

 Meaning of "candidate":